rust-lang/book/src/ch17-01-futures-and-syntax.md

 }
 ```

-The `race` function returns `Left` if the first argument finishes first, with
+The `race` function returns `Left` with that future’s output if the first
-that future’s output, and `Right` with the second future argument’s output if
+argument wins, and `Right` with the second future argument’s output if _that_
-_that_ one finishes first.
-This matches the order the arguments appear when
+one wins.
+This matches the order the arguments appear in when calling the
-calling the function: the first argument is to the left of the second argument.
+function: the first argument is to the left of the second argument.

 We also update `page_title` to return the same URL passed in.
 That way, if
-the page which returns first does not have a `<title>` we can resolve, we can
+the page that returns first does not have a `<title>` we can resolve, we can
 still print a meaningful message.
 With that information available, we wrap up by
 updating our `println!` output to indicate both which URL finished first and
-what the `<title>` was for the web page at that URL, if any.
+what, if any, the `<title>` is for the web page at that URL.

 You have built a small working web scraper now!
 Pick a couple URLs and run the
 command line tool.
-You may discover that some sites are reliably faster than
+You may discover that some sites are consistently faster than
-others, while in other cases which site “wins” varies from run to run.
+others, while in other cases the faster site varies from run to run.
 More
-importantly, you’ve learned the basics of working with futures, so we can now
+importantly, you’ve learned the basics of working with futures, so now we can
-dig into even more of the things we can do with async.
+dig deeper into what we can do with async.

 [impl-trait]: ch10-02-traits.html#traits-as-parameters
 [iterators-lazy]: ch13-02-iterators.html